-The latest episode of “As the Yankee World Turns” was providing the usual boatload of gossip-varnished subplots: Owner George Steinbrenner publicly angry with the Yanks’ .500 start; manager Billy Martin angry with Steinbrenner’s insistence of making his own lineups; Reggie Jackson angry with Martin “demoting” him to designated hitter; and reigning Cy Young Award winner Sparky Lyle angry over losing his closer role to Goose Gossage.
+The latest episode of “As the Yankee World Turns” was providing the usual boatload of gossip-varnished subplots: Owner George Steinbrenner publicly angry with his team’s .500 start; manager Billy Martin angry with Steinbrenner’s insistence of making his own lineups; Reggie Jackson angry with Martin “demoting” him to designated hitter; and reigning Cy Young Award winner Sparky Lyle angry over losing his closer role to Goose Gossage.

 It got weirder.
-Steinbrenner, having underestimated Yankee fans who loved Martin—and fearful that the crosstown Mets would pick Martin up—announced five days later that he would bring Martin back as manager in 1980.
+Steinbrenner, having underestimated Yankees fans who loved Martin—and fearful that the crosstown Mets would pick him up—announced five days later that he would bring Martin back as manager in 1980.
 The news was given to a packed Yankee Stadium on Old-Timer’s Day, for which Martin joined his ex-teammates on the field and accepted a wild ovation that lasted eight minutes.

 And, most fortuitous of all, the Red Sox began slumping.